Human Type II Diabetes

-In the U.S., type 2 diabetes currently affects 1 in 10 people and is expected to affect 1 in 3 people by 2050 1.
-Drug sales for type 2 diabetes were $23.4 billion in 2010, with an expected increase to $45 billion by 2020 2.
+In the U.S., type II diabetes currently affects 1 in 10 people and is expected to affect 1 in 3 people by 2050 1.
+Drug sales for type II diabetes were $23.4 billion in 2010, with an expected increase to $45 billion by 2020 2.
 Often, the absence of immediate noticeable treatment benefit leads to inadequate patient compliance.
+The lack of adherence to type II diabetes treatments results in $24.6 billion in avoidable costs annually 3.
 Unfortunately, severe manifestations of the disease, including blindness, kidney failure, neuropathy, and death, do not occur until years of improper treatment.
-Due to the staggering economic costs associated with diabetes ($245 billion in the U.S. alone 1). stakeholders are actively seeking treatments that improve compliance, and as a result, health outcomes.
+Due to the staggering economic costs associated with diabetes ($245 billion in the U.S. alone 1), stakeholders are actively seeking treatments that improve compliance, and as a result, health outcomes.

-GLP-1 receptor agonists are an increasingly utilized class of drugs for treating type 2 diabetes.
+GLP-1 receptor agonists are an increasingly utilized class of drugs for treating type II diabetes.
 There are currently 5 marketed drugs in this class, all of which require frequent injections, representing more than $2 billion in 2013 global sales.
-The market size for GLP-1 agonists is expected to reach nearly $8 billion by 2020 (17% CAGR 3).
+The market size for GLP-1 agonists is expected to reach nearly $8 billion by 2020 (17% CAGR 4).

 Problems With Current Treatment